AhmedWaheed1/Dialect-Prediction/README.md

-# Dialect-Prediction
+# Dialect Prediction
-Arabic NLP project
+Arabic NLP project.
-It is a supervised learning problem
+It is a supervised learning problem.